ideonate/jhsingle-native-proxy/README.md

 --websocket-max-message-size - message size in bytes allowed by websocket connections made to the underlying process (default is to rely on the tornado library defaults).

+ --progressive - flush buffer from underlying service whenever chunks appear (this is useful to see results from Voila sooner)

 ## Changelog